Joe Ogilvie

-Norman Joseph Ogilvie (born April 8, 1974) is a retired American professional golfer.
+Norman Joseph Ogilvie (born April 8, 1974) is an American former professional golfer.

+Career

 Ogilvie was born in Lancaster, Ohio and graduated from Duke University.

 He played on the PGA Tour and picked up his only win on tour at the U.S. Bank Championship in Milwaukee in 2007.
 He has also won four tournaments on the Nationwide Tour.

 In 2014, Ogilvie announced his retirement from professional golf.
 He ended his career at the Wyndham Championship, his 399th PGA Tour start.
 He finished 77th, last of those who made the cut.
-Outside of golf, Ogilvie is an follower of the stock market and owns an investment advisory firm.
-He is a Republican.